Skip to Main Content

 When a postholder leaves it is essential that a seamless handover is made to ensure that the roles and responsibilities of the MSO are continued.
 Handover must include continued access to the generic MSO email account to ensure essential communications are still received and acted on appropriately.

-The new MSO details need to be updated on the national MSO database by emailing to request a change of details form
+The new MSO details need to be updated on the national MSO register by emailing the MSO network lead on lnwh-tr.sps-mso@nhs.net to request a change of details form.

 Update history